agera-sdk/previous-version-2/README.md

 Rialight can be used for creating graphical applications, but **cannot be** used for creating websites.
 Rialight applications can be embedded in websites.

+Rialight experiences can be run in mobile, desktop, gaming consoles and web browsers.

 Rialight takes inspiration from:

 - Godot Engine